Do You Have It?"

 - The Runner-Up Takes It All: A.J.
 McLean, Mike Vogel, even Ashley Drane... they won silver medals, and yet they went on to do bigger things.

-- Two Girls and a Guy or Two Guys and a Girl: Most episodes had either one of these tropes be the case though there were some exceptions; nine episodes had all the players be guys while 3 episodes each had all the players be girls.
+- Two Girls and a Guy or Two Guys and a Girl: Most episodes had either one of these tropes be the case though there were some exceptions; nine episodes had all male players while 3 episodes had all female players.

 - Voiceover Translation: Used for non-English editions of Spill Your Guts.